 The Neighbors: Income

-The neighbors in the W Kemper Rd / Mill Rd neighborhood in Forest Park are upper-middle income, making it an above average income neighborhood.
+The neighbors in the W Kemper Rd / Mill Rd neighborhood in Forest Park are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 56.4% of the neighborhoods in America.